digitaltangibletrust/melotic/README.md

 ##### options:

--`accessKey` **string** Optional.
+- `accessKey` **string** Optional.
 Your Melotic api access key for write operations, like submitting a bid.
--`secret` **string** Optional.
+- `secret` **string** Optional.
 Your Melotic secret corresponding to your access key for signing write operations.

 ### Melotic client